Thursday, October 31

 A Mokane woman is dead after her vehicle went off the road and she was ejected from Friday night.

-Fulton police are looking for the person who shot Tyshawn Long, 34, of Fulton early Saturday morning.
+Fulton police are looking for the person who shot Tyshawn Logan, 34, of Fulton early Saturday morning.

 Friday, October 11